ecomods/patternscaper/function_specifications.md

 - `finger_length_prop` (numeric): Length of fingers as proportion of height (default: 0.3)
 - `bend_factor` (numeric): Degree of finger bending (default: 3)
 - `rotation` (numeric): Angle to rotate landscape in degrees (default: 0)
+- `as_raster` (logical): Whether to return a SpatRaster (default: TRUE)
+- `crs` (character): CRS if returning as raster (default: NULL)

 **Output:**
+- If as_raster=TRUE: SpatRaster with bent finger-like extensions
-- SpatRaster: Binary landscape with bent finger-like extensions
+- If as_raster=FALSE: Matrix with bent finger-like extensions

 **Description:**
-1. Creates a sharp treeline base landscape
+1. Creates a sharp treeline base landscape as a matrix (using as_raster=FALSE)
 2. Adds bent extensions using sine function to create bending effect
-3. Converts to raster and rotates if needed
+3. If rotation != 0, rotates landscape matrix
+4. If as_raster=TRUE, converts to SpatRaster
-4. Returns the resulting landscape
+5. Returns the landscape in the requested format

 ### `create_landscape_scattered_trees`